Revenue Grants - How to Apply

-Your application must be signed and should either be printed on your organisation's headed paper or accompanied by a covering letter on headed paper.
+Your application must be signed and accompanied by a covering letter on your organisation's headed paper.

-Budget and Supporting Documents (these are required in addition to your four page application)
+Budget and Supporting Documents (these are required in addition to your completed application form)

 Budget: a detailed budget for your project must accompany your application.
 If you are requesting funding over more than one year your budget must reflect this.
 Please set out costings for each year of the project in separate columns, as well as including a column that provides totals for each item or area of expenditure.